PanKot/Surviv.io-Cheats/README.md

 ## Warning!
 All actions you take at your own risk.
 The author is not responsible for the consequences of your actions.

+## Donation
+If this project help you reduce time to develop, you can give me a cup of coffee :)

+ETH: 0x522e2be4b3f15d9e9e877e449cc13701b4bc91d7

+BTC: 35zjJBGpn2fVd9Dtx5NmrhAXmPYK5r9sMZ